The Galois action on the lower central series of the fundamental group of the Fermat curve: A formula for the classifying element

 Thus our small neighborhood of $b_j=(0, \zeta^j)$ intersected with $U^\circ$ is the disjoint union of the $n$ neighborhoods $\tilde{R}_{i,j}$ for $0 \leq i \leq n-1$.
-Since we are free to base fundamental groups at a point $b_j$ or at a simply connected neighborhood of $b_j$, we can think of $b_j$ as a base point divided into $n$ pieces, one piece on each sheet $U_k$.
+Since we may choose to base fundamental groups at a point $b_j$ or at a simply connected neighborhood of $b_j$, we can think of $b_j$ as a base point divided into $n$ pieces, one piece on each sheet $U_k$, or as $n$ different tangential basepoints.